Five Mindfulness Practices To Boost Your Daily Productivity

 Repetition is one of the most important elements to shifting our mindset and building habits.
 Just like repeating an activity every day makes it part of our muscle memory, when we repeat things to ourselves in our mind, they become imprinted in our minds.

 Unfortunately, many of us have a tendency to brood or focus on negative things - from waking to sleeping - imprinting those thoughts.
 Why not change that, starting the day with positivity?
 We can start our morning with a mindful mantra.
-This should be a positive, grounding statement that resonates with us, such as “I will be present in the moment.”, or “I am calm and at peace.”.
+This should be a positive, grounding statement that resonates with us, such as “I will be present in the moment.”, or “I am calm and at peace”.
 We could also use affirmations such as “I believe in myself and my abilities.”

 How does this help?
 Mindfulness mantras help to encourage our mind to be present, positive, and engaged.
 This can gradually help improve our focus, our engagement with our tasks, and our outlook towards life on the whole - and give a productivity boost!